We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Free In-Home Estimates

-Empty the room, removing as much furniture as possible, then clean the floor thoroughly to remove dust and dirt.
-Sweep or vacuum, then mop with a commercial wood floor cleaner or solution of a quarter-cup of dish soap and a gallon of warm water to lift any lingering grime.
+Empty the room, removing as much furniture as possible, then clean the wood floor thoroughly to remove dust and dirt.
+Sweep or vacuum, then mop with a commercial wood floor cleaner or solution of a 1/4 cup of dish soap and 1 gallon of warm water to lift any lingering grime.
 Give the floors a final pass with a clean, water-dampened mop to remove any cleaner residue.
 Dry completely with a soft, clean towel.

-STEP 3: Polish wood floors to a shine.
+Step 3: Polish the wood to a shine.

 Begin in a back corner of the room, plotting a path that will have you end up near an exit, pour a small S-shaped amount of wood floor polish onto the floor.

 Using a flat-surface mop, work the solution back and forth in the direction of the wood grain, smoothing out any air bubbles.
-Work in small areas (about three to five feet wide in either direction) to best control the amount of polish you’ve applied.
+Work in small areas (about 3 to 5 feet wide in either direction) to best control the amount of polish you’ve applied.

-While you must make sure to completely coat the floor, thin layers will dry more rapidly than thick ones, and you can always apply another coat if needed.
+While you must make sure to completely coat the floor, thin layers will dry more quickly than thick ones, and you can always apply another coat if needed.

-Note: Polish can stain drywall and baseboards, so avoid splashing on these areas.
+Note: Polish can stain drywall and baseboards, so take care not to make contact with these areas.

 Wait at least one hour before allowing light traffic through the room and a full day before moving your belongings back in and resuming normal use.
 To avoid scratching, take care not to drag or slide furniture; pick up each piece up and place them where they belong.
 Attach felt furniture pads underneath heavy pieces for extra protection.